Uninett/Argus/README.md

 * `start_time`: the time the `incident` was created.
 * `end_time`: the time the `incident` was resolved or closed.
   * If `null`: the incident is stateless.
-  * If `"infinity"`: the incident is stateful, but has not yet been resolved or closed - i.e. active.
+  * If `"infinity"`: the incident is stateful, but has not yet been resolved or closed - i.e. open.
-  * If an instance of `datetime`: the incident is stateful, and was resolved or closed at the given time; if it's in the future, the incident is also considered active.
+  * If an instance of `datetime`: the incident is stateful, and was resolved or closed at the given time; if it's in the future, the incident is also considered open.
 * `source`: the source system that the `incident` originated in.
 * `object`: the most specific object that the `incident` is about.
 * `parent_object`: an object that the `object` is possibly a part of.